It turns out that just about every audience loves to learn something while they’re being entertained.

 I was a gigging musician then, period.
 I knew nothing about “entertaining,” or talking to an audience, or “teaching” from the stage, or any of that stuff.

-Now, twenty two years later, I “inform and educate,” to a greater or lesser extent, in every performance I do.
+Now, twenty five years later, I “inform and educate,” to a greater or lesser extent, in every performance I do.

-My audiences are adults (sometimes), kids (sometimes), and everyone in between (usually), and my income and opportunities are several times what they were when I was playing bar gigs and weddings, and teaching private guitar students.
+My audiences are adults (sometimes), kids (sometimes), and everyone in between (usually), and my income and opportunities have become several times what they were when I was playing bar gigs and weddings and teaching private guitar students.

 The Argument for Educational Performing